Chum Darang

-Chum Darang is an Indian model, actress, social activist, entrepreneur and Beauty pageants title holder.
+Chum Darang (born 16 October 1996) is an Indian model, actress, social activist, entrepreneur and beauty pageants title holder who works in Hindi cinema, television and streaming platforms.
 She was crowned Miss AAPSU in 2010, and later represented India at Miss Earth India 2016 and Miss Asia World 2017.
-She is best known for her work in Badhai Do and Bigg Boss 18.
+In 2024, she participated in Bigg Boss 18 and finished as 4th Runner-Up of the show.

 Early life

-Chum was born on 16 October 1991 in Pasighat, Arunachal Pradesh.
+Darang was born on 16 October 1991 in Pasighat, Arunachal Pradesh.
 She grew up in a close-knit family alongside her parents and three siblings, two younger brothers and one elder sister.
-They follow Donyi-Polo religion.
+They follow Donyi-Polo.

 She attended D' Ering Memorial Higher Secondary School in Pasighat, Arunachal Pradesh.

 Pageantry

-Chum's interest in beauty pageants began in 2007 when she was 16.
+Darang's interest in beauty pageants began in 2007 when she was 16.
 A major turning point in her journey was winning Miss AAPSU in 2010.
 She later participated in various national and international beauty contests.
 She was a finalist in Miss North East Diva 2014.